kpobb1989/OllamaClientLibrary/README.md

 ### Generate JSON Completion sample
 ```
 // Setup OllamaClient
-using var client = new OllamaClient(new LocalOllamaOptions() // If no options are provided, LocalOllamaOptions will be used by default.
+using var client = new OllamaClient(new OllamaOptions() // If no options are provided, OllamaOptions will be used by default.
 {
     Host = "http://localhost:11434", // Default host is http://localhost:11434
     Model = "llama3.2:latest", // Default model is "deepseek-r1".
 Ensure this model is available in your Ollama installation.